isaul32/eventshuffle-exercise/README.md

 ## Description

-This repository is for the Eventshuffle backend API exercise.
-The solution is build by using [Nest](https://nestjs.com/) framework.
+This repository is my submission for the [Eventshuffle backend API](Eventshuffle.md) exercise.
+The solution is build by using [Nest framework](https://nestjs.com/).

-## Running the app
+## Running the application

 ### Setup database